teradaian/teradaian/README.md

-- :thinking: I’m currently studying React, Redux, Javascript(forever), and delving deeper into Python, HTML, and CSS.
+- :thinking: I’m currently studying React, Redux, Javascript(forever), and delving deeper into Python.

   I'm fascinated by the Why's of programming, and the endless innumerations and improvements that go into these living languages.